 FREE TRANSFERABILITY: Lower-division courses included in the Texas Higher Education Coordinating Board's Academic Course Guide Manual and specified in the definition of "Lower-Division Academic Course Guide Manual" shall be freely transferable to and accepted as comparable degree credit by any Texas public institution of higher education where the equivalent course is available for fulfilling baccalaureate degree requirements.
-It is understood that each Texas institution of higher education may have limitations that invalidate courses after a specific length of time.
+It is understood that each Texas institution of higher education may have limitations that invalidate courses after a specific length of time in accordance with TEC Section 61.078.